mawinkler/astroweather-card/README.md

 <img src="./images/astroweather-card.png" alt="AstroWeather Card" width="400"/>

-The percentages calculated for the clouds, seeing and transparency are to be read like 100% is perfect, 0% is bad.
+The percentages that are calculated for the clouds, seeing and transparency are to be read like 100% is perfect, 0% is bad.
 This also means, that a percentage of e.g. 87% for cloud does stand for a sky being nearly cloud free ;-).

 Thanks for all picking this card up.